 Lynne has led teams in some of the most significant appeals and trials in Texas.
-Most recently, she handled pivotal legal issues for a major oil company in federal district court, represented a pipeline in one of the most significant energy cases before the Texas Supreme Court, and obtained a reversal of a $25.5 million judgment in the 5th Circuit.
+Most recently, she handled pivotal legal issues for a major oil company in federal district court, won reversal of a closely-watched public information act case before the Texas Supreme Court, and obtained a reversal of a $25.5 million judgment in the 5th Circuit.

 Lynne includes among her proudest achievements her selection as "Volunteer of the Year" for the United Way of Greater Houston, winning the Karen H. Susman ADL Jurisprudence Award, her election as president of the State Bar of Texas, and her selection as a participant in the 59th Annual Security Forum of the Air Force War College.

 A prolific speaker and legal writer, Lynne co-authored "Summary Judgments in Texas," often called the "bible" of summary judgments.
 Versions of this article have appeared in five law reviews since 1989, and it has been recognized as one of the 10 most-cited articles by appellate courts nationwide.
-Lynne also is a member of the board of directors for Haynes and Boone.
+Lynne also is a member of the executive committee of the board of directors for Haynes and Boone.